D. B. Cooper: Strategy, knowledge, and planning

 The most significant knowledge Cooper displayed was a feature both secret and unique to the 727: the aft airstair could be operated during flight, and the single activation switch in the rear of the cabin could not be overridden from the cockpit.
-Cooper knew how to operate the aft staircase, and had clearly planned to use it for his escape.
-The FBI speculated Cooper knew the Central Intelligence Agency was using 727s to drop agents and supplies into enemy territory during the Vietnam War.
-Since no situation on a passenger flight would necessitate such an operation, civilian crews were neither informed the aft airstair could be lowered midflight, nor were they aware its operation could not be overridden from the cockpit.
+Cooper knew how to operate the airstair, and had clearly planned to use it for his escape.
+The FBI speculated Cooper knew the Central Intelligence Agency (CIA) was using 727s to drop agents and supplies into enemy territory during the Vietnam War.
+Since no situation on a passenger flight would necessitate such an operation, civilian crews were neither informed the airstair could be lowered midflight, nor were they aware its operation could not be overridden from the cockpit.

 Cooper appeared to be familiar with parachutes, although his experience level is unknown.
-Mucklow said Cooper, "appeared to be completely familiar with the parachutes which had been furnished to him", and told a journalist, "Cooper put on [his] parachute as though he did so every day".
-Cooper's familiarity with the military-style parachutes he was given has resulted in speculation that Cooper was a military parachutist and not a civilian skydiver.
+Mucklow said Cooper "appeared to be completely familiar with the parachutes which had been furnished to him", and told a journalist that "Cooper put on [his] parachute as though he did so every day."
+Based on Cooper's familiarity with the military-style parachutes he was given, FBI investigators have speculated Cooper was a military parachutist and not a civilian skydiver.
 Larry Carr, who directed the investigative team from 2006 to 2009, does not believe Cooper was a paratrooper.
-Instead, Carr speculates Cooper had been an Air Force aircraft cargo loader.
-An aircraft cargo-loading assignment would provide him with aviation knowledge and experience: cargo loaders have basic jump training, wear emergency parachutes, and know how to dispatch items from planes in flight.
-As a cargo loader, Cooper would be familiar with parachutes, "but not necessarily sufficient knowledge to survive the jump he made".
+Instead, Carr speculates Cooper had been an Air Force aircraft cargo loader, a job which would provide him with aviation knowledge and experience: cargo loaders have basic jump training, wear emergency parachutes, and know how to dispatch items from planes in flight.
+As a cargo loader, Cooper would be familiar with parachutes, "but not necessarily sufficient knowledge to survive the jump he made."

 Cooper's fate

-From the beginning of their investigation, the FBI speculated Cooper did not survive his jump for several reasons and facts: Cooper's apparent lack of skydiving experience, his lack of proper equipment for his jump and survival, the temperature and inclement weather on the night of the hijacking, the wooded terrain into which Cooper jumped, his lack of knowledge of his landing area, and the unused ransom money.